-Mauritius also has a Social Aid poverty-targeted social assistance program.
+Mauritius also has a Social Aid poverty-targeted social assistance programme.
 This includes several eligibility criteria relating to disability.
-It includes additional for beneficiaries of the Basic Pensions (e.g.
+It includes additional for beneficiaries of the Basic Pensions (e.g. BIP and BRP) who live alone, have to pay rent and have no other source of income.